rondlite/reaction-docs/website/versioned_docs/version-3.0.0/logging.md

 original_id: logging
 ---

-Reaction uses the [Bunyan](https://github.com/trentm/node-bunyan) logging library to provide a stream capable log handler that can send your logs to a variety of places.
-By default, the Reaction logger outputs to the console (stdout), but you can also stream your server side logs to services like [Loggly](https://www.loggly.com/) (see below) or even save them to your database.
+demand uses the [Bunyan](https://github.com/trentm/node-bunyan) logging library to provide a stream capable log handler that can send your logs to a variety of places.
+By default, the demand logger outputs to the console (stdout), but you can also stream your server side logs to services like [Loggly](https://www.loggly.com/) (see below) or even save them to your database.

 ## Log Level

 Most loggers have the concept of log level.
 That allows you to filter what is visible in your logs (see available levels and their descriptions below).
-The default levels in Reaction are `INFO` on the server and `WARN` on the client.
-To override the log level on the server set the `REACTION_LOG_LEVEL` environment variable to the level you want.
+The default levels in demand are `INFO` on the server and `WARN` on the client.
+To override the log level on the server set the `deDEMAND_LEVEL` environment variable to the level you want.

 When doing custom development and adding more logging to the app, we suggest following the [Bunyan recommendations on log levels](https://github.com/trentm/node-bunyan#levels) and use appropriate levels for your messages.